marcosvdotcom/cb-sheets/README.md

+# cb-sheets

+A demo project that shows CB sheets.

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.